Cheviot Quarry

 The three rectangular houses were dated to the 'Dark Age' or British period and are very likely to pre-date the documented Anglo Saxon conquest of the area in the years around AD 547.
 This is again an important discovery as there is very little archaeological or documentary evidence for what this area was like during the time between the Roman and Anglo Saxon periods.

 The Cheviot Quarry Project features as a major output of the ALSF reported in 'Extract', the annual report of the ALSF.
-To read an online copy of this year's 'Extract' click on this link.
+To read an online copy of the 2005-2006 'Extract' click on this link.
 The project has also featured in leading archaeology magazine 'Current Archaeology'.
-For details on how to order a copy of 'Extract' click here.
+For details on how to order a back copy of 'Current Archaeology' click here.
+An offprint of the Cheviot Quarry and Thirlings reports is now available to buy.
+This volume decribes the results of these important excavations, both of which have made major contributions to our understanding of the Neolithic and Anglo-Saxon periods in the north-east of England.

 For more information see: